- Colors and Logos

 Add new languages to templates for selection.
 You must edit C:\Program Files\Ubisecure\ubilogin-sso\ubilogin\custom\templates\smartplan.properties file.
 (For reference, full values of default.properties file are in Template files page)

-Go to the login screen of the My Smart Plan application to see the changes.
+Log in to the My Smart Plan application to see the changes.

 Note, if the Nordic letters don't display properly, change the enconding of the smartplan.properties file to ANSI in the text editor.